Wat Rachathiwat

 Wat Rachathiwat Ratchaworawihan (วัดราชาธิวาสราชวรวิหาร) or simply Wat Rachathiwat, is a second-class royal monastery of the ratchaworawihan type, located on the east bank of the Chao Phraya River in the Wachiraphayaban subdistrict of Dusit, Bangkok.
-The monastery is affiliated with the Dhammayuttika Nikaya, a reform order of Thai Theravada Buddhism.
+The monastery is linked with the Dhammayuttika Nikaya, a reform order of Thai Theravada Buddhism.

-Name

-Originally called "Wat Liap" (วัดเลียบ), the temple is from the late Ayutthaya period.
-During the reign of King Rama I, his nephew Prince Krom Luang Thepharirak paid for the temple to be restored and turned into a royal monastery.
-The name "Ratchaburana" which means "restored by the king" was given to it.
-During King Rama II's reign, the temple collected a lot of Buddha statues (162 in one case) and built the vihāra to hold 80 of them.
+History

+The temple was established by Somdet Phra Bowonratchao Mahasurasinghanat from the former "Wat Samo Rai".
+It underwent continuous restoration from the reigns of King Rama I through King Rama III.
+Later, during the reign of King Rama IV, it was renovated once more and bestowed the new name "Wat Rachathiwat Wihan," which means "the temple that is the residence of the King".
+It is the first temple where the Dhammayuttika Nikaya monastic order originated.

 The temple was badly damaged during World War II in 1945 and was even taken off the official list of buildings.
 It was rebuilt, and the main buildings, including the Ubosot (ordination hall), were finished in 1960.

-Architecture and art

-The most interesting part of the monastery is the Khmer-style prang (tower), which was built during the reign of King Rama III and then restored in 1962 and again in 2007.
-The ubosot has wall paintings by the monk-artist Khrua In Khong, who lived during the reign of King Rama IV.
-These paintings are considered important examples of early modern Thai mural art.